Skip to Content

 Living Space

 Truck campers almost always have less living space than travel trailers.
-This is the case due to their design.
-A truck camper must be small enough to fit in the bed of a pickup truck.
-This limits the maximum size of the camper.
+This is because a truck camper must be small enough to fit in the bed of a pickup truck.
+This limits the maximum size.
 Travel trailers don’t have this limitation.

-Despite their smaller size, truck campers typically feature a kitchenette, wet bath, dinette, and a cab-over bed.
+Even though they are small, truck campers usually feature a kitchenette, wet bath, dinette, and a cab-over bed.
 They are usually tall enough to stand up inside and move around.
-Some large truck campers also feature slide outs to increase the living space.
+Some large truck campers also have a slide out to increase the living space.
 Some models have a pop-up roof.
 This also makes the interior feel larger.

 Most truck campers are designed to accommodate 2-4 people.
 The smaller size makes truck campers better for solo travelers, couples, and small families.